 orchestrated by the CIA and the real target was Kyung Mi.
 They somehow got wind

-of her being a key figure in North Korea 's missile programme and wanted to
+of her being a key figure in North Korea North Korea North Korea US

 This story helped: Shortly after 6 pm we were released.
 However, our